mavlink/qgroundcontrol/README.md

 QGroundControl can talk to XBee wireless devices using their proprietary protocol directly on Windows and Linux platforms.
 This support is not necessary if you're not using XBee devices or aren't using their proprietary protocol.
 On Windows, the necessary dependencies are included in this repository and no additional steps are required.
 For Linux, change to the `libs/thirdParty/libxbee` folder and run `make;sudo make install` to install libxbee on your system (uninstalling can be done with a `sudo make uninstall`). `qmake` will automatically detect the library on Linux, so no other work is necessary.

 To disable XBee support you may add `DISABLE_XBEE` to the DEFINES argument.

-## Repository Layout
-The following describes the directory structure and important files in the QGroundControl repository

-Folders:

-  * data     - Miscellaneous support files.
-  * deploy   - Contains scripts for packaging QGC for all supported systems.
-  * doc      - Output directory for generated Doxygen documentation.
-See README contained within for details.
-  * files    - Contains miscellaneous data including vehicle models and autopilot-specific data files.
-  * images   - UI images.
-  * libs     - Library dependencies for QGC.
-  * qupgrade - Source file for the qupgrade, a firmware flashing utility for the APM.
-Compiled into QGC by default.
-  * qml      - QML source files for the project.
-  * src      - Source code for QGroundControl.
-Split into subfolders for communications, user interface, autopilot-specific files, etc.
-  * tools    - Additional tools for developers.

-Important files:

-  * qgroundcontrol.pro - Primary project file for building QGC.
-Open this in qtcreator or pass this to qmake on the command line to build QGC.
-  * qgcvideo.pro       - Builds a standalone executable for viewing UDP video streams from a vehicle.